Rankine cycle: Rankine cycle with reheat

 The purpose of a reheating cycle is to remove the moisture carried by the steam at the final stages of the expansion process.
 In this variation, two turbines work in series.
 The first accepts vapor from the boiler at high pressure.
 After the vapor has passed through the first turbine, it re-enters the boiler and is reheated before passing through a second, lower-pressure, turbine.
 The reheat temperatures are very close or equal to the inlet temperatures, whereas the optimal reheat pressure needed is only one fourth of the original boiler pressure.
 Among other advantages, this prevents the vapor from condensing during its expansion and thereby reducing the damage in the turbine blades, and improves the efficiency of the cycle, because more of the heat flow into the cycle occurs at higher temperature.
 The reheat cycle was first introduced in the 1920s, but was not operational for long due to technical difficulties.
-In the 1940s, it was reintroduced with the increasing manufacture of high-pressure boilers, and eventually double reheating was introduced in the 1950s.
-The idea behind double reheating is to increase the average temperature.
+In the 1940s, it was reintroduced with the increasing manufacture of high-pressure boilers, and eventually double reheating was introduced in the 1950s, with the idea behind double reheating is to increase the average temperature.
 It was observed that more than two stages of reheating are generally unnecessary, since the next stage increases the cycle efficiency only half as much as the preceding stage.
 Today, double reheating is commonly used in power plants that operate under supercritical pressure.